kuentzel/ROVER/README_ROVER.txt

 - The virtual pointers are automatically hidden if the headset is not facing the rating station.
 - ROVER pauses and receives no input while the SteamVR Dashboard is open.
 - In `ROVER_Data/StreamingAssets/Configuration/MainConfiguration.json`, you can specify whether ROVER should filter input to the main scene application when the virtual pointers are showing.

+IMPORTANT: "Experimental overlay input overrides" must be enabled in the developer section of SteamVR settings.

 If the virtual pointers are not attached to the controllers or are stuck in the floor, follow these steps: